Jeniffer393/full-stack-assessment/README.md

 7. Authenticate and Use the Application:

       Open the frontend application in your browser.
-      Authenticate using the credentials set up in Keycloak.
+      Authenticate using the geouser1 user credentials set up in Keycloak.
       Once authenticated, the frontend will call the backend API to retrieve geojson footprints and display them on a Leaflet map.

 8. API Documentation: